 portrait of Anna Badkhen

-Anna Badkhen is the author of eight books of nonfiction, including To See Beyond (forthcoming from Bellevue Literary Press in April 2026) and Bright Unbearable Reality, longlisted for the National Book Award.
+Anna Badkhen is the author of eight books of nonfiction, including To See Beyond and Bright Unbearable Reality, longlisted for the National Book Award.
 Born in the Soviet Union and a former war correspondent, she is the recipient of a Guggenheim Fellowship, the Barry Lopez Visiting Writer in Ethics and Community Fellowship, and the Joel R. Seldin Award for Excellence in Peace and Justice Journalism, among other honors.
 She is an artist in residence at the University of Pennsylvania and lives in Philadelphia.

 visit author page »